hzmmohamed/config/notes.md

 -- Amazing accidental discovery:
 When the dGPU is completely turned off, battery life is greatly extended.
 Since I rarely use it, I should definitely use the boot variations, one without dPGU and the other with PRIME Sync or offload.
 There's even more:

-Packages to add:
-- slides
-- zbar

-I tried it and it worked.
-Let's packageit for nixpkgs.
-- wifi-qr (package it for nixpkgs or NUR) (It's easy, it's just a simple shell script) (Check this post https://www.ertt.ca/nix/shell-scripts/)

 - Document the windows plugins I use:
 	- Valhalla Supermassive, Swanky Amp https://midination.com/vst/free-vst-plugins/best-free-vst-plugins/